Madhumitha7765/FeatureMesh/ChatBot_Documentation.md

 ## Overview

 The Feature Mesh Chat Bot is a conversational interface designed to facilitate interactions with the Feature Mesh platform.
-It provides data engineers and data scientists with a convenient way to to know more about the portal and its functionalites.
+It provides data engineers and data scientists with a convenient way to to know more about the portal and its functionalites, it also assists the data scientist in fetching the feature set from the portal.

+## Features of chat bot

+- Helps the user to know more about the portal and its functionalities
+- Assists the user in fetching the feature set from the portal
+- Provides the user with the list of file formats supported by FeatureMesh

 ## Functions of chat bot